hamzah-mujawar/learning/notes/webdev/javascript_basics.md

 ```
 1) the `makeAdding` function takes an argument, `firstNumber`, declares
 a constant `first` with the value of `firstNumber`, and returns another function.
-2) when an argument is passed to the resturned function, which we have assigned to
+2) when an argument is passed to the returned function, which we have assigned to
 add5, it returns the result of adding up the number passed earlier to the number passed now.

 Functions in JavaScript form closures.
 A closure refers to the combination of a